 The path from shrinking newsrooms to the bulging corridors of corporate communications and government media units is a well-trodden one.
 Many journalists, your own Girl Reporter included, have sought a crust by writing press releases.
 Some of them may even have been poorly worded.
 Continue reading

-It was a bleak day for Democracy in Queensland on Saturday.
-As voters went to the polls, something important was missing.
-Those who truly know their onions will be aware that in Australia the sausage looms large in the electoral process.
+It was a bleak day for Democracy in Queensland on Saturday, 31 January 2015.
+As voters went to the polls, something didn’t smell right.
+An important element was missing.
+And its absence was to cost the premier Campbell Newman dear.

 Any faint hope that a new year would shine a light in the growing darkness enveloping our planet was quickly shattered with the slaughter of a bunch of cartoonists working for an obscure publication in a language I never really got to grips with.
 The response from around the world was quick but not unequivocal.
 If the millions marching in Paris and elsewhere did so to affirm Fraternité and Égalité – and I like to think they did – that message was soon lost in the rush to claim the Liberté to offend.
 Continue reading